How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 1. Hiking.

-2. Renting a boat or kayak at Lake Crescent or bring your own.
+2. Renting a boat or kayak at Lake Crescent or bringing your own.

 3. Guided horseback trail riding.